bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Example, Previous Image Click Handler." />
 </p>

-This is the answer I came up with.
-I have an event handler looking for that Previous button and click on that Previous button.
+<p>This is the answer I came up with.
+I have an event handler looking for
+that Previous button and click on that Previous button.
 Then take the counter and decremented by 1.
 Here the if statement is going to change so that if the counter is less than 0, then I&apos;m going to set the